citusdata/activerecord-multi-tenant/docs/source/appendix.rst

 Glossary of Terms and Abbreviations
 -----------------------------------

-- **Multitenancy:** A software architecture in which a single instance of software serves multiple tenants.
+- **Multi-tenancy:** A software architecture in which a single instance of software serves multiple tenants.
 - **Tenant:** A group of users who share a common access with specific privileges to the software instance.
+- **Tenant ID:** A unique identifier for a tenant.

 References to External Resources
 --------------------------------